wa1tnr/camelforth-rp2040-aU/README.md

 RP2040 and Raspberry Pi Pico.

 UNSTABLE version.
 Look for changes and improvements here.

+New feature: the blink word.
+Use once per blink.

 Requires pico-sdk and is modeled on pico-examples.